AlstonChan/Netflix-Clone/README.md

 NEXT_PUBLIC_USE_FIREBASE_STORAGE_EMULATOR=false

 # https://github.com/gladly-team/next-firebase-auth/issues/184
-# FIREBASE_AUTH_EMULATOR_HOST existance cause unexpected error to /api/login,
+# FIREBASE_AUTH_EMULATOR_HOST existence cause unexpected error to /api/login,
 # so it should be comment out when you want to disable Firebase emulators

 # FIREBASE_AUTH_EMULATOR_HOST=localhost:9099